syakirharis25/Ruby-on-Rails/README.md

 **_Ruby on Rails related articles_** <br />
 Test-Driven Development with RSpec in Rails by Radouane Khiri : https://dev.to/redvanisation/test-driven-development-with-rspec-in-rails-4ek8 <br />
+How to use rake db commands in the correct way by Nesha Zoric : https://dev.to/neshaz/how-to-use-rake-db-commands-in-the-correct-way--50o2 <br />

 <a name="sqlite"></a>
 ## 3. Fixing SQLite error.